VlachosGroup/openmkm/docs/input.md

 ### Phases

 Phases can control transport, kinetic, and thermodynamic properties of the species.
 Every simulation will require at least one.
-Below, we show the three most common for heterogeneous catalysis.
+[The comprehensive set of parameters can be found here.][cantera_phase_docs] Below, we show the three most common for heterogeneous catalysis.

 #### Ideal Gas